carbon-language/carbon-lang/docs/design/generics/details.md

 `Song` and `PlayableSong` have the same implementation of `Hashable` in addition to using the same data representation.
-This means that it is safe to convert between `HashMap(Song, i32)` and `HashMap(PlayableSong, i32)`, though Carbon requires an explicit cast, since the implementation of all the methods will use the same implementation of the `Hashable` interface.
+This means that it is safe to convert between `HashMap(Song, i32)` and `HashMap(PlayableSong, i32)`, because the implementation of all the methods will use the same implementation of the `Hashable` interface.
+Carbon permits this conversion with an explicit cast.

 On the other hand, `SongHashedByTitle` has a different implementation of `Hashable` than `Song`.
 So even though `Song` and `SongHashedByTitle` are